ZacharyTaylor/Catkin-Builder/README.md

 ## Other Options
 The Catkin.sublime-build script has several additional flags that can be passed to the build system

-* **color:** Forces output to contain color information (Will only display correctly if additional plugins that allow Sublime Texts build output to support ANSI color)
+* **color:** Forces output to contain color information (will only display correctly if additional plugins that allow Sublime Text's build output to support ANSI color are present)
 * **keep_status:** Keeps all of the status messages that Catkin produces while running (Even if enabled the script will only output these messages once building finishes)
 * **trim_output:** On by default, removes information about the workspace setup and other similar details from Catkins output
 * **remove_q:** On by default, an ugly workaround for an issue encountered with the output of Catkin.
-Indicators to start bold text appears as question marks in the output.
+Indicators to start bold text appear as question marks in the output.
 This flag removes all question marks from the output including those that should appear in the text.
 * **repeat_err:** On by default, repeats the first error encountered at the end of the error message.

 ## Known issues: